Gondolin Security Design¶

 /- If you mount a custom provider at

-/, you might hide/etc/ssl/certs. - Gondolin automatically injects a read-only CA cert mount at
+/, you might hide distro CA bundles. - Gondolin injects a read-only MITM cert at

 - If you mount a custom provider at